-- Mortgage terms
+Mortgage terms

-- The conditions of your offer (contingencies for inspection, appraisal, financing etc....)
+> - The conditions of your offer (contingencies for inspection, appraisal, financing etc....)

+>

-Generally speaking, anything not attached to the home will go with the seller.
+> Generally speaking, anything not attached to the home will go with the seller.
 If you want any window treatments, appliances, etc… it will need to be specified in the contract.
 Be sure to read the Sellers Disclosure to determine what the seller intends to leave and take with them.

+>

-Randall will work with you to evaluate any counter offer the seller may present.
+> Randall will work with you to evaluate any counter offer the seller may present.

+>

-- Be sure your loan and appraisal are complete within the contingency period
+> - Be sure your loan and appraisal are complete within the contingency period

-- If you don’t already have one, Randall can recommend a licensed home inspector to inspect the home and provide you with a formal report (paid for by the buyer)
+> - If you don’t already have one, Randall can provide you information to find a licensed home inspector to inspect the home and provide you with a formal report (paid for by the buyer)

-- Obtain a termite letter (not typically done if provided by homeowners association)
+> - Obtain a termite letter (not typically done if provided by homeowners association)

-- Obtain Hazard or homeowner’s insurance.
+> - Obtain Hazard or homeowner’s insurance.
 Have your homeowner’s insurance agent fax a copy of the declarations page and payment receipt to the attorney’s and mortgage consultant’s office.

+>

-An attorney will facilitate the settlement/closing of your loan.
+> An attorney will facilitate the settlement/closing of your loan.
 This will take place at the attorney’s office.
-The attorney represents the lender, unless the buyer pays cash.Please keep in mind the following to ensure a successful closing:
+The attorney usually represents the lender, unless the buyer pays cash.Please keep in mind the following to ensure a successful closing:

+>

-- At least five days before closing, you should have your insurance agent fax a copy of the homeowners insurance declarations page to the attorney and the mortgage consultant.
+> - At least five days before closing, you should have your insurance agent fax a copy of the homeowners insurance declarations page to the attorney and the mortgage consultant.
 A policy, for 100% of the insurable value of your house, with a paid receipt or invoice, is required at closing.

-- Be sure the utilities are switched to your name (call several days in advance)
+> - Be sure the utilities are switched to your name (call several days in advance)